allaBek/PlayMate3000/Documentations/ClassOperations.md

 ## Description
-This class contains functions made to perform the operations needed throughout the the process of the vision system of Playmate3000.
+This class **operations** contains functions made to perform the operations needed throughout the the process of the vision system of Playmate3000.
 The class includes three main functions : ***reArrange*** , ***getCorners*** and ***imageSlices***